Senior Advisor, Special Projects, Executive Office

-Previously, Kate spent several years as the UN Foundation’s Director of Global Health, and has also served as Executive Director of Program Integration, focused on cross-department and cross-issue collaboration.
-Kate joined the UN Foundation in 2004 and spent her first five years in the sustainable development program in various positions, focused at the intersection of poverty reduction and environmental stewardship.
+Previously, Kate spent several years as the UN Foundation’s Director of Global Health and has also served as Executive Director of Program Integration, focused on cross-department and cross-issue collaboration.
+Kate joined the UN Foundation in 2004 and spent her first five years in the sustainable development program in various positions, focused on the intersection of poverty reduction and environmental stewardship.

-Ms. Dodson has served on numerous advisory bodies for UN-related multi-partner initiatives.
-She is currently vice-chair of the board of the Global Health Council, co-facilitator of the World Health Organization-Civil Society Task Team, and a member of the National Academy of Medicine’s Forum on Public-Private Partnerships in Global Health.
-She was previously co-chair of the Mobile Alliance for Maternal Action (MAMA) for four years.
-She has also held positions at the Kennedy School of Government at Harvard University and has traveled, worked and studied in several countries.
+Kate has served on numerous advisory bodies for UN-related multi-partner initiatives, including UHC2030 and the Measles & Rubella Initiative.
+She is currently chair of the board of the Global Health Council and member of the board of Women in Global Health.
 She has a master’s degree with distinction from Georgetown University’s School of Foreign Service and a bachelor’s degree with departmental honors from Bates College in Maine.